pepkit/pepspec/docs/looper/tutorial/pipestat.md

   results_file_path: results.yaml
 ```

-In this case, we will store the results in a `.yaml` file.
+This instructs looper to configure pipestat to store the results in a `.yaml` file.

-Once this is done, you now have set up Looper to report the pipeline results via `pipestat` into a `results.yaml` file.
+Once this is done, you now have set up looper to report the pipeline results via `pipestat` into a `results.yaml` file.

 Execute the run with:
 ```sh